grafana/k8s-monitoring-helm/charts/k8s-monitoring/ci/README.md

   * Grafana Agent, used for pushing metrics and traces using receivers
   * MySQL, used for testing module integrations
   * Prometheus, used for testing discovery using pod annotations and https
+  * Loki, used for testing discovery using ServiceMonitor objects
   * The rest of Kubernetes
 * Subject under test
   * k8s-monitoring helm chart, which deploys its own set of Grafana Agents